Graduate Certificate in Health and Health Policy

 The list of approved electives that qualify for Certificate Program credit varies from year to year.
 The current academic year’s list appears below; the spring semester course list is subject to change.
 Two half-term courses count toward one of the two electives that are required for the Certificate.

-- WWS 591e Policy Workshop: Health Care Reform in the US, Heather Howard & Dan Meuse
+- SPI 591e Policy Workshop: Health Care Reform in the US, H. Howard & D. Meuse

-- WWS 594d Challenges in State and Local Health Policy, Heather Howard (Half-term: Session I)
+- SPI 594d Challenges in State and Local Health Policy, Session I, H. Howard

-- WWS 594v Vaccination Policy and Epidemic Dynamics, Bryan Grenfell (Half-term: Session II)
+- SPI 594v Vaccination Policy and Epidemic Dynamics, Session II, B. Grenfell

-In exceptional cases, students may be granted special permission to substitute one of the two required elective courses with either a health-related graduate-level course offered by a department outside of the Woodrow Wilson School (WWS), or a WWS graduate level course that is not on the list of approved electives.
+In exceptional cases, students may be granted special permission to substitute one of the two required elective courses with either a health-related graduate-level course offered by a department outside of the Princeton School of Public and International Affairs, or a Princeton School of Public and International Affairs graduate level course that is not on the list of approved electives.

 Those who wish to receive HHP elective credit for a course that is not on the list of approved electives should seek permission from the Certificate Director before taking the course.
 Students are encouraged to consult with the Certificate Director about potential HHP courses as soon as they are identified.
 Elective course substitutions will not be approved after the third week of classes.